Stülpnagel, Joachim Fritz Constatin von, born 05-03-1880 in Glogau, was the son of the Prussian General der Infanterie Ferdinand von Stülpnagel

 Death and burial ground of Stülpnagel, Joachim Fritz Constatin von.

 Retiring in Oberaudorf Joachim died at the old age of 88 on 17-05-1967 and is buried on the Stadtfriedhof of Oberaudorf.
-Also buried close by is the member of the cabinet von Papen and father of the V1 V2 builder Wernher von Braun (see Werner), Magnus von Braun (see Magnus Von Braun) and Oberst, commander of the II Battalion of the 164th Infantry Regiment, Hans Faasch (see Faasch).
+Also buried close by is the member of the cabinet Franz von Papen and father of the V1 V2 builder Wernher von Braun, Freiherr Magnus Von Braun Magnus Freiherr von Braun and Oberst, commander of the II Battalion of the 164th Infantry Regiment, Hans Faasch.